Defender API: Features, Functionality, and Usage

 deactivated

 User account status.
 The two possible values are false(user is active) and true(user is deactivated).
-A deactivated account is unable to login into the Lumu Portal.
+A deactivated account cannot login in to the Lumu Portal.

 Retrieve a specific user [Available for Insights]